JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 ```

 ### Barier function
-The reason, why the `implicit_sum` is so slow that everytime the function invokes `getindex` and `+`, it has to resolve types.
+The reason, why the `implicit_sum` is so slow that every time the function invokes `getindex` and `+`, it has to resolve types.
 The solution would be to limit the number of resolutions, which can done by passing all parameters to inner function as follows.

 ```julia
 using BenchmarkTools